AnnaVargova/AutomationShield_wiki/OptoShield.md

 ## PCB
 The printed circuit board has been designed in the Freeware version of the [DIPTrace](https://diptrace.com/) CAD software.
 The PCB is two-layer and fits within the customary 100 x 100 mm limit of most board manufacturers.
 The DIPTrace PCB layout can be downloaded [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/OptoShield_PCB.zip), while the ready-to-manufacture Gerber files with the NC drilling instructions are available from [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/OptoShield_Gerber.zip).

-The PCB from the front:
 [[/fig/Opto_PCB_Front.png|OptoShield PCB from the front.]]

-..and from the back:
 [[/fig/Opto_PCB_Back.png|OptoShield PCB from the back.]]

 # About